Clonmel: Corporation regalia

-Under a charter granted by James I of England, Clonmel became a free borough on 5 July 1608, and the mayor and officers of the town were granted the power to "name, elect and constitute one Swordbearer and three Sergeants-at-Mace".
+Under a charter granted by James VI and I, Clonmel became a free borough on 5 July 1608, and the mayor and officers of the town were granted the power to "name, elect and constitute one Swordbearer and three Sergeants-at-Mace".
 The present sword and two silver maces date only from Cromwellian times.
 The sword, of Toledo manufacture, was donated by Sir Thomas Stanley in 1656 and displays the arms and motto of the town.
 The larger mace is stamped 1663.